 - Involved in off-road accidents (parking lots, side of the road)

-- Speeding on rural roads
+- Speed on rural roads

-Female Teen Drivers Aren't Perfect Either
+The University Says: Female Teen Drivers Aren't Perfect, Either

 - More often involved in accidents at intersections and with pedestrians